‘Big Brother’ Star Lisa Appleton Takes A Page From Emily Ratajkowski’s Book

 — The Sun (@TheSun) January 28, 2017

-Meanwhile, Ratajkowski was photographed in Manhattan, New York for professional purposes rather than attention.
+Meanwhile, Ratajkowski was photographed in Manhattan, New York, for professional purposes rather than attention.
 She went for a minimal look when she was spotted walking around the city on inauguration day.
 Ratajkowski showed off her cleavage in a black lace push-up bra and got cheeky in a pair of black lace underwear.
 She pulled her look together with black motorcycle boots.

 Shooting today in NYC mid-January in 40 degree weather in MY UNDERWEAR.
 Working hard lol ❄️????????????